Neo-manchester/Tac-VGNN/README.md

 # Servoing

-The details about how to collect raw image data and achieve tactile servoing, please look at https://github.com/nlepora/pbts-2d#readme
+The details about how to achieve tactile servoing, please look at https://github.com/nlepora/pbts-2d#readme

 In brief, replace the CNN prediction part of tactile servoing 2D into the Tac-VGNN part introduced in this repository